Rejuvenated Paul leads Suns over Nuggets 122-105 in Game 1

 Nuggets: Guards Jamal Murray (left ACL surgery), Will Barton (right hamstring strain) and P.J.
 Dozier (right adductor strain) didn’t play.
 Denver hopes that Barton and Dozier could be available at some point during the series.

-Suns: Forward Abdel Nader (right knee surgery) didn’t play. … Suns F Torrey Craig had a good performance against his former team, scoring nine points and grabbing seven rebounds in 15 minutes.
+Suns: Forward Abdel Nader (right knee surgery) didn’t play. … Suns forward Torrey Craig had a good performance against his former team, scoring nine points and grabbing seven rebounds in 15 minutes. … The Suns shot 64% from the field in the second half, including 46% from 3-point range.

 More AP NBA: https://apnews.com/hub/NBA and https://twitter.com/AP_Sports